Ismat Shahjahan: Detentions

 On 21 April 2018, a night before the PTM public gathering in Lahore, the police arrested Shahjahan along with several other leading activists, including AWP president Fanoos Gujjar and PTM leader Ali Wazir.
 As a result of protests in various parts of the country and a social media campaign for them, they were released within hours.
 The arrests were criticized by the public and notable politicians, including Maryam Nawaz, Pervaiz Rashid, and Bilawal Bhutto Zardari.

 On 28 January 2020, Shahjahan and 28 other protesters, including PTM leader Mohsin Dawar and Ammar Rashid, were arrested by the police outside the National Press Club in Islamabad, where they had gathered to stage a protest against the arrest of PTM chairman Manzoor Pashteen, who had been arrested in Peshawar a day earlier on allegations of sedition.
 Shahjahan and Mohsin Dawar were released on 29 January but Ammar Rashid and 22 others were sent to jail on sedition charges.
 The protesters appealed to the Islamabad High Court where they were granted bail by chief justice Athar Minallah on 3 February.
 Minallah summoned the Islamabad City Magistrate and asked an explanation for first placing sedition charges on peaceful protesters and later turning them into terrorism charges in the first information report.
 The charges were dropped against all 23 of them on 17 February.
 Manzoor Pashteen was also released from jail on 25 February.

 Magazines

 She remained a publisher of the well-known progressive revolutionary Pashto journal Leekwal in 1992.
 In 2018, she launched her own feminist-socialist magazine named Nariwad, from the platform of WDF, that highlights the importance of rights of women facing oppression and injustice.

-Citations/Sources

-This article was created during ‘WikiGap’ event, in Islamabad, Pakistan on 11 and 12 October 2019.
-The event was organized by the Swedish Embassy, Pakistan.